JamesBurnside/dominion-tracker/README.md

-# dominion-tracker
+# Dominion Deck Tracker

 ## What
-Quick deck tracker for https://dominion.games/
+Quick deck tracker for https://dominion.games/.
+Actively parses the log to determine what is in a given players deck.

 ## Why
 Why not